Dushyant-garg/python-main/README.md

    - IntegrationAgent for external service connections
    - DatabaseMigrationAgent for database setup and migrations
    - CodeCoordinatorAgent for project orchestration
+4. **FrontendCodeGenerator**: Multi-agent Angular code generation system featuring:
+   - ComponentDesignerAgent for Angular components and TypeScript structure
+   - ServiceDeveloperAgent for Angular services and HTTP clients
+   - UIImplementationAgent for templates, styles, and Angular Material UI
+   - StateManagementAgent for NgRx state management and reactive patterns
+   - FrontendCoordinatorAgent for Angular project structure and configuration
-4. **FastAPI Backend**: RESTful API with latest FastAPI 0.116.1 for document upload and analysis
+5. **FastAPI Backend**: RESTful API with latest FastAPI 0.116.1 for document upload and analysis

 ### Key Technologies:
 - **AutoGen 0.10.0**: Latest multi-agent conversation framework